 Educational activities continue with two leading management simulations, the Cornell Hotel and Restaurant Administration Simulation Exercises, CHESS and CRASE.

-Gabriele Piccoli and Alex Susskind , professors from Cornell University, are giving lectures on two main modules called CHESS and CRASE.
+Gabriele Piccoli and Alex Susskind, a professor at Cornell University, are giving lectures on two main modules called CHESS and CRASE.
 This session week starts with Chess Business Game (Competitive Hospitality Education Simulation Series), a real-time business simulation of a hotel rooms division.
 Participants in the Chess exercise experience the most challenging decision-making scenarios under the pressure of a real-time clock.
 As in the real world, there are no “required” decisions, but decisive action on the part of a participant allows them to seize fleeting opportunities that might very well pass others by.

 Chess is a complete educational system, consisting of the real-time, web-based simulation software, documentation, and collateral materials, such as screencasts and downloadable files.